torisetxd/OperaGX-Gen/README.md

 - `url`: The URL to make requests to.
 - `headers`: The headers to include in the requests.

-## Statistics
-As of now, this generator has successfully generated over X Discord Nitro offers.
-(Replace X with your actual number)

 ## Disclaimer
 This project is for educational purposes only.
 Misuse of this code can violate Discord's terms of service.